fagan2888/Loan-Canoe/README.md

     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     │
     ├── data_structure: presents our data, from raw to processed, including wrangling transformations.
     │   │
+    │   ├── dbms           <- The setup and layout of the AWS RDS with PostgreSQL we deployed.
+    │   │
     │   ├── external       <- Data from third party sources, `[e.g. websites, social media, surveys, et. al.].` │   ├── interim        <- Intermediate data that has been transformed, `[i.e. wrangling steps]`.